Atheer2104/karate/report.md

    Using Lizard the result was 25 which is almist the same but one higher than my manual count.
 This might be a difference in how the tool counts compared how I did it manually.

    2. The function has an NLOC of 74.
 This means that there is about 1 CC per 3 NLOC.
+This feels like a high CC per line which means the function is not very long but has a high CC.

    3. There is no function level documentation for this functions which makes it harder to dicern the purspose.
 It seems to take an object of a list, map or string and recursevily and convert it to a string in Json format.